 The Modal flow name.

 For GA Pageviews, the properties are encoded in the page URL path as follows.

 The order events occur varies based on the flow the user takes through Checkout.
-The flow is primarily determined by the button the user clicks to initiate Checkout and whether or not lead collection is required to unlock the price.
+The flow informs the analytics consumer about the CTA the user engaged to initiate Checkout and whether or not lead collection was required to unlock the price.
 Each event sent to GA includes the flow label as a property.
 The form of the flow label is:

 <product> is currently always CHECKOUT.